Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Isolation subroutine

-As described in Sec.~\ref{sec:isolation}, the isolation subroutine is a heuristic that guarantees that, for any distance-minimizing path system, every token in the path system (after deleting some vertices and tokens from the graph) has to move at least once, regardless of the path system or of the order in which we execute the moves.
+As just explained, the isolation subroutine is a heuristic that guarantees that, for any distance-minimizing path system, every token in the path system (after deleting some vertices and tokens from the graph) has to move at least once, regardless of the path system or of the order in which we execute the moves.